Degenerations of spherical subalgebras and spherical roots: Active C -roots and their properties

 \section{Active \texorpdfstring{$C$}{C}-roots and their properties}

 In this subsection, we obtain generalizations of the results in~\cite[\S\,2.2]{Avd_solv} on the structure of strongly solvable spherical subgroups.

 Let $P \supset B^-$ be a parabolic subgroup of~$G$ with standard Levi subgroup~$L$ and let $P^+ \supset B$ be the parabolic subgroup of~$G$ opposite to~$P$.
 Let $C$ denote the connected center of~$L$ and retain all the notation and terminology of~\S\,\ref{subsec_Levi_roots}.
+For every $\lambda \in \Phi$, the projection of $\mathfrak g$ to $\mathfrak g(\lambda)$ will be always considered with respect to decomposition~(\ref{eqn_decomposition}).
 We shall also use the following additional notation: \begin{itemize} \item for every $\lambda \in \Phi$ the symbol $\widehat \lambda$ stands for the highest weight of the $L$-module $\mathfrak g(\lambda)$;

 \item for every $\delta \in \Delta$ the symbol $\overline \delta$ denotes the image of~$\delta$ under the restriction map $\mathfrak X(T) \to \mathfrak X(C)$. \end{itemize}

 Suppose that $H \subset G$ is a spherical subgroup regularly embedded in~$P$, that is, $H_u \subset P_u$.
 Replacing $H$ with a conjugate subgroup if necessary, we may assume that $K = L \cap H$ is a Levi subgroup of~$H$.